 Class

-A class is a Collection of different things with Propositional equality which may not be a set, though the exact meaning depends on the foundation being used.
-Thus it is a generalization of a small set.
-A Proper class is a class which is not a set.
-A Subclass generalizes a subset.
-A mapping between classes is a Class function.
+A class is a collection of different things with Propositional equality which may not be a set, though the exact meaning depends on the foundation being used.
+Thus it is a generalization of a small collection.
+A proper class is a class which is not a set.
+A subclass generalizes a subset.
+A mapping between classes is a class function.

 Foundation-agnostic usage